-Charleston Flower Workshop is a collaboration between Heather Barrie of Gathering and Anne Dabney of Stems.
+Charleston Flower Workshop is a collaboration between Heather Barrie of Gathering and Anne Bowen of Stems.
 After receiving multiple class requests, the two decided to team up and offer a workshop that provides two distinct perspectives on the intricacies of event florals & design.

 photo by Corbin Gurkin

 Heather Barrie is founder and creative director of Gathering.
 Gathering floral + event design is a boutique design and planning company that specializes in creating extraordinary events with an effortless, organic elegance that has garnered the business national recognition and an avid following.

 Heather has been in the wedding and event industry for 15 years.
 Primarily self taught, Heather grew up in the garden and kitchen with her mother and working on building projects with her father.
 Love of nature, engineering & logistics were instilled at a young age.
 Coming of age in the hospitality industry, she garnered a true understanding of the gracious art of hosting guests and what it means to truly shape their individual experiences.
 Drawing inspiration from natural environments, cuisine, wine, fashion, architecture and art, Heather has travelled around the world to Thailand and lived in much of Europe.

 Gathering is known for an intuitive designer-client relationship where one of a kind ideas take shape.
 Concepts are innovative and nurture the client’s unique sense of style.
 The results are awe-inspiring events that create harmony with the surrounding spaces and intimate backdrops for life’s most important & genuine moments.

 Gathering’s work can be seen in recent features from Martha Stewart Weddings, Southern Living, Brides, Flower Magazine, Grace Ormonde, Inside Weddings, Garden and Gun, The Knot, as well as many others.
 Her floral designs are also featured in the books “Southern Bouquets” and “Carolina Bride”.